User research helps you understand what your users want so you can build the digital service they need.

 - Focus Groups: qualitative attitudinal research which can be useful for testing new concepts or generating ideas in response to specific material – the group situation encourages participants to interact and spark off each other to stimulate thinking

-- Online discussion groups: these are a great way to access hard to reach, geographically dispersed or busy respondents and is particularly useful at the exploratory stage of a project.
+- Online discussion groups: a good way to access hard to reach, geographically dispersed or busy respondents and is particularly useful at the exploratory stage of a project.
 Participants can get involved at times to suit them and from their own home or office and we usually aim to have about 100 people involved in the forum.
 Because respondents can interact and the moderators can probe or ask supplementary questions, you can deepen your understanding of users’ needs and explore issues raised by the respondents which you hadn’t previously considered.

 How we do user research